 The park is home to more than 600 bird species.
 Notable species include; Hooded Vulture, Martial Eagle, Grey Kestrel, African Wattled Plover, Black-bellied Bustard, Black-lored Babbler, White-tailed Lark, Pink-backed Pelican, Black-crowned Tchagra, Slender-tailed Nightjar, Blue-naped Mousebird, Papyrus Canary, Pygmy Kingfisher, Scarlet-chested Sunbird, the lesser and greater Flamingo and many more.

-Kyambura gorge provides spectacular scenery for chimp trekking.
+Kyambura gorge provides spectacular scenery for chimpanzee tracking in Queen Elizabeth National Park.
 There are several chimps habituated in this gorge.
 Chimps stay in groups (called troops) of about 30-80 members.
 Chimps usually chew on leaves and use them as a sponge to dip in water and suck out the moisture.
 They also use twigs to pick into termite holes and enjoy nuts, fruits, seeds and flowers.
 Their vegetarian diet is usually supplemented by meat, like young antelopes or goats.